-For each failover group, you need to specify whether the failover group has primary or secondary preference using the primary or secondary command.
+For each failover group, specify whether the failover group has primary or secondary preference using the primary or secondary command.
 You can assign the same preference to both failover groups.
 For load balancing configurations, you should assign each failover group a different unit preference.